Skip to main content

 Improve language test scores

 Language (IELTS, CELPIP, TEF Canada) is the single biggest CRS factor.
-Improving from CLB 8 to CLB 9 in English can add 60+ points.
+Improving from CLB 8 to CLB 9 in English can add a meaningful number of CRS points (see IRCC's CRS language tables).
 Adding French (CLB 7+) unlocks bilingual bonus points and French-language draw eligibility.

 2. 2